firebase/extensions/firestore-bigquery-export/POSTINSTALL.md

 ### See it in action

-You can test out this extension right away:
+You can test out this extension right away!

 1. Go to your [Cloud Firestore dashboard](https://console.firebase.google.com/project/${param:PROJECT_ID}/database/firestore/data).

-1. If it doesn't already exist, create the collection you specified during installation: `${param:COLLECTION_PATH}`.
+1. If it doesn't already exist, create the collection you specified during installation: `${param:COLLECTION_PATH}`

 1. Create a document in the collection called `bigquery-mirror-test` that contains any fields with any values that you'd like.